 Fast Food: No, not like Burger King.
 If you are considering a buffet, this one is for you.
 We have seen it time and time again.
 Couples want to provide great food to their guests, but the setup is just…off.
 Consider adding two lines for a buffet, or allowing waiting staff to serve it.
 If you are considering any type of idea in which the guests make the plates themselves (burger bars, taco bars, or make-you-own-potato), you will absolutely need extra lines or helpers.
 Human beings are fickle, but they are also sloooooow.

 Accessible Food: Think about the cheesecake deserts, the late-night Krystals, or the hot chocolate bar.
 Many guests don’t know when these treats are “open.”
-Before you know it, there are just a few minutes left in the reception and all of the food is still there!
+Before you know it, there are just a few minutes left in the reception, and all of the food is still there!
 No!
-Make sure that your DJ or Emcee announces that this food is available for consumption!
+Ensure your DJ or Emcee announces that this food is available for consumption!

 Obviously, having a team of professional caterers is a must on a wedding day.
-They will know how to make all the yummy food you and your guests, and they will also serve it in a timely and professional manor.
+They will know how to make all the yummy food you and your guests and serve it in a timely and professional manner.

 4. Hire a Professional DJ

 A DJ does way more than just loading songs and hitting play.
-DJs have extraordinary skills, expertise, and ability to read the mood of the crowd.
-They can transform a boring wedding party into one that is exciting and entertaining!
+DJs have extraordinary skills, expertise, and the ability to read the crowd’s mood.
+They can transform a boring wedding party into an exciting and entertaining one!
 Before the wedding, professional DJs make solid preparations.
 They discuss the wedding plan with the couple, which includes the core theme or mood of the wedding.
-Their main aim is to create a perfect reception of your dreams to ensure that the wedding goes off without a hitch!
+They aim to create the perfect reception of your dreams to ensure that the wedding goes off without a hitch!

 Further, most professional DJs bring the LIGHTS!
-Lighting can transform a room from the casual dining atmosphere to the dancing!
+Lighting can transform a room from a casual dining atmosphere to dancing!
 Don’t underestimate the importance of proper event lighting for a wedding reception.
-Ambient uplighting will set the mood while fun dance floor patterns and moving lights will make for a fabulous party.
+Ambient uplighting will set the mood, while fun dance floor patterns and moving lights will make for a fabulous party.

 5. Allow Song Requests